deepaksood619/deepaksood619.github.io/docs/languages/sql/dql-data-query-language/window-functions.md

 <https://mjk.space/advances-sql-window-frames>

+#### What does a window function in SQL do?

+A window function performs calculations over a set of rows, and uses information within the individual rows when required.

+#### How is a window aggregate function different from a "group by" aggregate function?

+With "group by," you can only aggregate columns not in the "group by" clause.
+Window functions allow you to gather both aggregate and non-aggregate values at once.

+#### Can you use more than one window function in a single SELECT statement?

+Yes, and this is a great advantage, since the window "frames" in each can be based on different filters.

+#### Can I access previous data with window functions?

+Yes, you can access both previous and future rows, using the LAG and LEAD functions.

+#### Can I generate running totals with window functions?

+Yes, you can add the ORDER BY clause to produce running totals on each row.

 ### What are window functions?

 They make building **complex aggregations** much simpler.
 They are so powerful that they serve as a dividing point in time: people talk about SQL before window functions and SQL after window functions.
 After window functions and Common Table Expressions were introduced to SQL, SQL has become Turing complete!